 Surgical procedures like abdominal myomectomy and hysterectomy may also be considered if you have large and multiple fibroids that keep returning despite getting other procedures.
 Abdominal Myomectomy refers to a traditional surgical procedure where doctors remove the fibroids from the uterus.
 This surgical procedure could cause scarring in the uterus and may affect your chances of getting pregnant.
 On the other hand, Hysterectomy refers to the complete removal of the uterus and is the only permanent solution for treating uterine fibroids.
 Consult your doctor before making the decision to go ahead with a hysterectomy as this procedure is permanent.

 Not a lot of scientific evidence is available that sheds light on the reasons why women of child-bearing age develop uterine fibroids.
 This makes it difficult for women to know what could potentially lead to the development of these non-cancerous growths in the uterus.
 Your doctor may share some common steps that you could take to help avoid getting the fibroids, however, with little scientific evidence available, prevention may not be possible.

 The bright side is that these are non-cancerous growths and often, do not require any form of medical treatment.
-The risk of getting fibroids can be decreased by following a healthy lifestyle, eating healthy food like vegetables and fruits, exercising regularly, and getting regular gynecology checkups.
+The risk of getting fibroids can be decreased by following a healthy lifestyle, eating healthy food like vegetables and fruits, exercising regularly, and getting regular gynecology checkups, including options like uterine fibroid embolization in Hyderabad.
 Some research has also suggested that the risk of getting uterine fibroids may decrease if you take hormonal contraceptives.
 However, this is not a permanent or viable solution for everyone.
 Therefore, taking care of your body from a young age and following a healthy lifestyle is the best way to prevent getting fibroids.

 If you cannot find answers to your queries, please fill out the enquiry form or call the number below.
 We will contact you shortly